The New York Yankees have been looking for a spark the last few weeks, did they get one with their series win over Boston?

 Everything seemed to go right for the Yankees during this Boston series.
 When they needed the big hit it came, thanks to Neil Walker.
 They had luck on their side after botching two double plays in the ninth inning Tuesday.
 Luis Severino returned to form Wednesday in a dominant seven-inning performance, while Luke Voit and the bats came to life.
 What a difference compared to where the Yankees were Sunday.

 This week the Yankees looked like they were playing to prove to the nation that they are not going to go down without a fight.
-That they were saying “hey, don’t forget about us” when talking about the top contenders in the American League.
+They were saying “hey, don’t forget about us” when talking about the top contenders in the American League.
 They looked like a different team, a refreshed team, a team that does not have any question marks surrounding them.
 Who knew all it took them to get back to that ways was a matchup against their rival?

 Now, they can now look to build on it as they march towards a one-game playoff.
 The narrative of a team struggling to reach the finish line can go away, and all that’s left to do is figure out who is taking the ball come Oct.
 3.